Alex-Angelico/Reading-Notes/class-6-readings.md

 # Class 6: Dynamic Web Pages with JavaScript

-## Chapters 1c and 2 part 1 of JavaScript/jQuery
+## Chapters 1c and 2 Part 1 of JavaScript/jQuery

 If HTML is the skeleton of a website, and CSS its skin along with other external features, JavaScript (JS) is the muscle that allows a website and its constituent pages to act dynamically and interact with users.
 Together, these three langauges are the pillars of building a modern website.
 HTML, CSS, and JS can alternatively be thought of as the content layer, presentation layer, and behavior layer, respectively.